tldr-pages/tldr/pages/common/electron-packager.md

 # electron-packager

-> A tool used to build Electron app executables for Windows, Linux and macOS.
+> Build Electron app executables for Windows, Linux and macOS.
 > Requires a valid package.json in the application directory.
 > More information: <https://github.com/electron/electron-packager>.